CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 #### Run text_to_centreline() to generate geometries

 Using the function `gis.text_to_centreline`, convert all bylaws text into centrelines and put the results into a table named `gis.bylaws_routing`.
-The query used is as shown below and can also be found [here](sql/table-bylaws_routing.sql). **Note** that there were a couple of them that raised a warning message and you can find out more in [Outstanding Work](#Outstanding-Work) part (iii) .
+The query used is as shown below and can also be found [here](sql/table-bylaws_routing.sql). **Note** that there were a couple of them that raised a warning message and you can find out more in [Outstanding Work - Tackle Cases with Known Geom Error](#Tackle-cases-with-known-geom-error).

 ```sql
 SET client_min_messages = warning;